-The Gardens are recognised as a centre of excellence and we are delighted to have been awarded a Learning Outside the Classroom Quality Badge in recognition of our high quality education service.
+The Gardens are recognised as a centre of excellence and we are delighted to have been awarded a Learning Outside the Classroom Quality Badge in recognition of our high-quality education service.

 Growing Schools Garden Award

-The Gardens are proud to announce being awarded a Growing Schools Garden Award in recognition by the Department for Education that we:
+Birmingham Botanical Gardens are proud to announce being awarded a Growing Schools Garden Award in recognition by the Department for Education that we:

-– exemplify good practice, including risk management, in children’s learning in the natural environment.
+– Exemplify good practice, including risk management, in children’s learning in the natural environment.

-– provide access to gardens that offer a range of plant displays and opportunities for learning outside the classroom.
+– Provide access to gardens that offer a range of plant displays and opportunities for learning outside the classroom.

-– are host to teacher training and educators to develop outside classrooms for learning.
+– Are host to teacher training and educators to develop outside classrooms for learning.